|Tim Roufs||extended search|

 When the spirit and the Spiritual Doctor are talking together you can't hardly hear the spirit's voice, but the Spiritual can understand him clearly.
 You can hear them talking, but you don't understand them very well outside.
 The Spiritual can understand the spirit clear, because he's in the tipi with him and he has practiced understanding them.
 The spirits come to see him because he has invited them to come for a visit to answer a question.
 That's the only way I could put it out to you.

-"He might-a got charmed(44) from the Indian," the Spiritual Doctor told us later.
+"He might-a got charmed(45) from the Indian," the Spiritual Doctor told us later.

-Sometimes he'll get the charm off just by asking the Medicine Doctor to do it.
-The Medicine Doctor will pull it off and burn it.
+Sometimes the Spiritual Doctor'll get the charm off just by asking the Medicine Doctor to do it.
+The Medicine Doctor will pull it off and burn it, if he's asked.
 You know, they'll use tobacco and use their power to ask the Great to take that hook off.

 Then the Spiritual Doctor answers the questions of the patient.
 If he doesn't know the answer himself, he'll learn from the spirit.
 He'll learn from an animal of some kind.
 An animal with a spirit will come -- like a bear, like a hawk, like a mud turtle, like a snapping turtle.
 A snapping turtle has quite a bit of power to carry messages to answer questions.

 He looked at me.

-And I was fool enough to turn around.
-I was sitting besides the Medicine Man, the Spiritual.
+And I was fool enough to turn around and look to see who it was that he was looking at.
+I was sitting beside the Medicine Man, the Spiritual.
 Of course he looked at me; I used to know him when I was a little boy.
 I said, "What medicine should I give him?
 What medicine should he take?"

 He looked at me with his eyes,(47) " . . .
 You know that."